rainsfordtm/conman/README.md

 #### 4.5.2 Advanced use

-The PennOutImporter is based on tools I developed before the ConMan and so triggers a multi-stage workflow:
+The `PennOutImporter` is based on tools I developed before the ConMan and so triggers a multi-stage workflow:
-#.
-Generic conversion of bracketed tree format to an .xml format (basetree),
-which is managed using the `conman.treetools.basetree` module.
+1. Generic conversion of bracketed tree format to an .xml format (basetree), which is managed using the [`treetools.basetree`](treetools/basetree.py) module.
-#.
-Pre-import script called to prepare the .xml file for import as a
+2. Pre-import script called to prepare the .xml file for import as a concordance.
-concordance.
-#.
-Generic import of the .xml file using the BaseTreeImporter.
+3. Generic import of the .xml file using the `BaseTreeImporter`.

-The pre-import script is, by default, the `script()` method of `conman.scripts.pennout2cnc.py`.
+The pre-import script is, by default, the `script()` method of [`scripts.pennout2cnc.py`](scripts/pennout2cnc.py).
 It does the following:
 + identifies the keyword(s) by adding an XML attribute `KEYWORD="1"`, `KEYWORD="2"` to each keyword in the sentence;
 + deletes the `CODE` nodes (they clutter up the text);
-+ identifies the `ID` node and copies it to the id attribute of the
-\<tree\> element node where the BaseTreeImporter will look for it, deleting the `ID` node as a token;
++ identifies the `ID` node and copies it to the id attribute of the `<tree>` element node where the `BaseTreeImporter` will look for it, deleting the `ID` node as a token;
 + creates `ancestors` and `deep_ancestors` XML attributes for each token, which list the cat tags of ancestor constituents in the surface and deep structure